Kelbrxn/Digital-Design-Portfolio/README.md

 # Digital-Design-Portfolio
 Welcome to my Journey as an aspiring Digital Design Engineer.
-My name is Georgios Kelgiorgis and you will find multiple SystemVerilog projects I have worked on as a portfolio to showcase my experience learning SystemVerilog and digital Design
+My name is Georgios Kelgiorgis and you will find multiple SystemVerilog projects I have worked on as a portfolio to showcase my experience learning SystemVerilog and digital Design.
+I am mainly using EDA Playground by Doulos and will eventually move onto industry standard tools.
+Will soon add RTL level schematics for each project completed.